DoctorLogicProduct/dltest/_posts/2019-02-12-marketing-strategies-practice-growth.md

 Some examples of implementing automation tools can be in your social media and email marketing efforts.
 For example, Facebook allows you to schedule posts ahead of time using the “Publishing Tools” tab on any page you manage.
 You can also use tools [Buffer](https://buffer.com/) or [Hootsuite](https://hootsuite.com/) to manage all of your social media accounts from one platform.

-When it comes to email marketing, solutions like [MailChimp](https://mailchimp.com/)can make your life easier by allowing you to segment audiences, draft emails, and have the tool schedule them for when recipients are most likely to open, click, and/or respond.
+When it comes to email marketing, solutions like [MailChimp](https://mailchimp.com/) can make your life easier by allowing you to segment audiences, draft emails, and have the tool schedule them for when recipients are most likely to open, click, and/or respond.

 #### Wrapping Up